Talhaayubkhan/netflixGPT/README.md

 - 📽️ **Netflix-Inspired UI** – Dynamic background videos and interactive movie sections.
 - 📌 **Seamless User Experience** – Powered by modern UI/UX with Tailwind CSS and React Router.
 - 🎥 **Movie Cards & Sections** – Movies are displayed in categorized sections fetched from TMDB API.
+- 🔄 **Optimized API Calls with Memorization** – Implemented a condition to check if data already exists in Redux store before making API calls, reducing unnecessary requests.

 ---